mahfuzhasanreza/B5-A1-Solution/README.md

 ---

-# Understanding `keyof` in TypeScript with Examples
+# What is the use of the `keyof` keyword in TypeScript?
+Provide an example.

 One of TypeScript's most powerful and underrated features is the `keyof` keyword.
 It plays a crucial role in creating **type-safe, dynamic, and reusable code**, especially when working with object properties.